Skip to main content

 How Do Hormonal Protocols Influence Blood Viscosity?

-The influence of hormonal protocols on is a critical consideration.
+The influence of hormonal protocols on blood viscosity is a critical consideration.
 As red blood cell concentration increases, particularly with erythrocytosis induced by TRT, the blood becomes thicker.
 This increased viscosity places a greater workload on the heart, as it must pump against higher resistance to circulate blood throughout the body.

 Over time, consistent training can lead to a sustained increase in plasma volume, which, as discussed, can result in hemodilution.
 This physiological adaptation is distinct from true anemia and represents an enhanced capacity for oxygen delivery.
 Understanding these distinctions is paramount for interpreting blood work and tailoring personalized wellness strategies.